fredericGette/wp81smemlog/README.md

 ![Help](Capture01.JPG)

-By default the log index is 0 which correspond to the logs of the modem subsystem (SMEM_LOG_EVENTS).
+By default the log index is 0, which corresponds to the logs of the modem subsystem (SMEM_LOG_EVENTS).

 ![Logs](Capture02.JPG)